-Once you've identified your agency and preceptor, you can begin collaborating with your preceptor and the field experience coordinator to develop goals and objectives for your field experience.
+Once you have identified your agency and preceptor, you can begin collaborating with your preceptor and the field experience coordinator to develop goals and objectives for your field experience.

 - Goals and objectives outline the scope of your responsibilities and activities with your agency.
 Your goals and objectives should reflect your interests, align with the agency mission, support your professional development, and make a meaningful contribution to public health practice; - Objectives should be measurable and should include a specific time frame; - You will electronically submit a draft of goals and objectives for review by the field experience coordinator.
 This process may involve numerous edits between you and the field experience coordinator, until the goals and objectives are measurable and realistic.
-This takes time, so please plan ahead; - Goals and objectives should be completed and approved before the start of the semester in which you are registering for MPH 5998 or PHLS 4998.
-Please refer to the semester field experience calendar on page 5 for specific dates; - A final copy of the goals and objectives will be included in the field experience materials shared in CANVAS; - Please refer to Appendix E for sample goals and objectives.
+This takes time, so please plan ahead; - An outline of your goals and objectives should be completed and approved before the start of the semester in which you are registering for MPH 5998 or PHLS 4998.
+Please refer to the semester field experience calendar on page 5 for specific dates; - A final version of the goals and objectives will be an assignment for you to complete in the PHLS 4998/5998 field experience course on Canvas; - Please refer to Appendix E for sample goals and objectives.